1. Outstanding Contracts - Capital Account:

 2005) as amended, the Company is authorised to issue upto 5,00,000

 Lacs) Equity Shares of Rs.
 2/- each to employees.
 A Compensation

-Committee has been constituted by the Board of Directors of the Company to
+Committee has been constituted by the Board of Directors of the Company

-an exercise price of Rs.
-17/- per equity Share (being the exercise
+exercise price of Rs.
+17/- per equity Share (being the exercise price

-Under the scheme, 30% of the options vest at the end of one year from the date of
+scheme, 30% of the options vest at the end of one year from the date of

 grant of options, 30% at the end of second year from the date of grant

-of options and the balance 40% at the end of third year
+of options and the balance 40% at the end of third year from the date

-to Employee Compensation Expense – ESOS account, represents the proportionate cost
+Compensation Expense – ESOS account, represents the proportionate cost

-for the year and has been charged to the revenue account.
+for the year and has been credited to the revenue account.